 The WellStar College of Health and Human Services is a dynamic academic unit that consists of the Department of Human Services, the Department of Health, Physical Education and Sport Science, and the School of Nursing.
-Additionally, the college includes the campus-wide Wellness Center, Student Health Clinic, Center for Health Services, Center for Community Partnerships, and the Global Center for Social Change Through Women's Leadership and Sport.
+Additionally, the college includes the campus-wide Wellness Center, Student Health Clinic, and the Global Center for Social Change.

-The WellStar College of Health and Human Services prepares graduates through the WellStar School of Nursing and the Department of Human Services to seek employment in a wide variety of health/human service fields, as registered nurses or as generalist practitioners in a variety of private, nonprofit or governmental human service organizations.
+The WellStar College of Health and Human Services prepares graduates through the WellStar School of Nursing and the Department of Human Services to seek employment in a wide variety of health/human service fields, as registered nurses, social workers or as generalist practitioners in a variety of private, nonprofit or governmental human service organizations.
 The WellStar Primary Care Nurse Practitioner Program is housed in the WellStar School of Nursing and prepares graduates as primary care nurse practitioners.
 Additionally, the graduate nursing division offers a degree program in Advanced Care Management and Leadership including tracks in Clinical Leadership and Leadership in Nursing Education.
+The WellStar College of Health and Human Services offers the undergraduate degree in Human Services and a master's in Social Work in the Department of Human Services.
 The WellStar College also offers three separate major programs through the Department of Health, Physical Education, and Sport Science: 1) Exercise and Health Science prepares students in the area of health promotion or as exercise specialist; 2) Health and Physical Education prepares students for licensure in grades P-12 to teach health and physical education; and 3) Sport Management prepares students in either fitness management, sport communications, sport marketing, or recreation management.